aryanvx/voice-coder-studio/README.md

 ## License

-This project is licensed under the MIT License - see the [MIT license][MIT license] file for details.
+This project is licensed under the MIT License (see for details)

 ## Author